iiNet Broadband Plans Review

-Naked DSL internet comes a little dearer than a lot of regular ADSL plans.
+Naked DSL internet comes a little dearer than a lot of regular ADSL plans and there isn’t a whole lot of competition.
 You won’t be paying for line rental, but iiNet tends to not charge for line rental anyway.
 Nevertheless, iiNet is among the most competitive providers in this segment.
-That said, MyRepublic undercuts a lot of the competition by about $10 a month, which makes it the leader for unlimited data and good times with no line rental.
-Also keep an eye out for iiNet subsidiary Internode, as well as its bigger brother TPG.
+That said, other providers such as MyRepublic and MyNetFone offer similar plans, as does iiNet subsidiary Internode.
+Also on the radar is bigger brother TPG.

 iiNet’s plans compare differently based on what NBN speed tier you decide on, keeping in mind that iiNet does not offer any NBN 50 plans.

 Expect other providers to offer unlimited data for less than $60 a month here.
 All providers differ based on line rental inclusions, set-up fees and how they account for data used.
 While iiNet is generally competitive, expect other providers such as Exetel and AusBBS to offer cheap unlimited plans.
 Amaysim is also worth a look into with its promotional deals and no lock-in contracts as standard.

 iiNet’s speed boost plans bring much the same story as most of its other plans.
 There may be smaller providers offer unlimited data for less money.
 Here, you can expect several providers to deliver unlimited data for less than $70 a month.
 Of course, it pays to check what upfront fees there are – if any – and whether you’ll be tied into a contract.
 Providers to look out for are Hello Broadband, SpinTel and Barefoot.
 Barefoot is the only provider here to come with no lock-in contract AND no set-up fee.